SDGGiesbrecht/SDGSwift/Documentation/🇨🇦EN Read Me.md

 ## Features

-- Compiler operations such as building and testing.
+- Compiler operations such as building and testing: `SDGSwift`, `SDGXcode`
-- Package Manager operations such as fetching and manifest loading.
+- Package Manager operations such as fetching and manifest loading: `SDGSwiftPackageManager`
+- Utilities for defining configuration files written in Swift (similar to package manifests): `SDGSwiftConfiguration`, `SDGSwiftConfigurationLoading`

 (For a list of related projects, see [here](🇨🇦EN%20Related%20Projects.md).) <!--Skip in Jazzy-->